 Land Use

-Goal 11: Create a land use plan to protect the natural and historical resources and rural character of the communities in the La Cienega Valley while at the same time position the community to leverage its location adjacent to regional and interstate highway systems, regional transit systems and the airport to increase economic viability.
+Goal 11: Create a land use plan that recognizes the hydrologic area and aims to protect the natural and historical resources and rural character of La Cienega and La Cieneguilla planning area while at the same time position the communities to leverage their location adjacent to regional and interstate highway systems, regional transit systems and the airport to increase economic viability. (originally on page 74)

 Economic Development

 There are no Economic Development-specific goals in the 2015 Plan.
+Goal 13: Enhance economic development that is respectful of historic traditions and natural resources.

 Agriculture and Ranching

-Goal 3: Support, mMaintain, and expand agriculture in the plan areaLa Cienega and La Cieneguilla.
+Goal 3: Support, mMaintain, and expand agriculture in the plan areaLa Cienega and La Cieneguilla planning area.

 Open Space